swizzin/swizzin/README.md

   * Usage: `box update`
 * upgrade - upgrade the given package (available scripts are in scripts/upgrade)
   * Usage: `box upgrade nginx`
-* panel - hook for panel scripts.
-At this time, `fix-disk root` and `fix-disk home` are the only options
-  * Usage: `box panel fix-disk home`
 * rmgrsec - removes grsec kernels installed by ovh
   * Usage: `box rmgrsec`
 * rtx - starts the r(u)Torrent extras management interface (`rtx` alone will also do)